Our fees are based on the number of activities:

 The children look at constellations either on a poster or on a screen and then make a ‘constellation tube’ showing one of the constellations they have looked at.

-The children will visit our museum and see and learn about our meteorite which is usually very popular.
-Time permitting other exhibits may be discussed and may extend into demonstration and discussion of a simple orrery.
+The children will visit our museum and see and learn about our meteorite, which is usually very popular.
+Time permitting, other exhibits may be discussed and may extend into a demonstration and discussion of a simple orrery.

-Children will learn something about Mars exploration and then make and test a paper helicopter to take home
+Children climb the 69 steps to the top of the Lowell Dome, learn about the telescope and about Mars exploration.
+Then make and test a paper helicopter to take home.

 The children look at constellations either on a poster or on a screen and then make a ‘constellation wheel’ showing some of the constellations they have looked at.